ulritter/uwe-dark/README.md

 # README
 ## This is the README for your extension "uwe-dark"

+# Two dark color themes for vscode with some emphasis on golang

 You can author your README using Visual Studio Code.
 Here are some useful editor keyboard shortcuts:

 * Split the editor (`Cmd+\` on macOS or `Ctrl+\` on Windows and Linux)